top of page

 With our phase 2 environmental assessment in Toronto and the GTA, you can get a clearer picture of the nature and extent of the contamination.
 We generally collect soil, groundwater, and sediment samples to better understand the potential environmental problems and hazards.

-These are NOT highly intrusive actions, in fact, normally there is minimal disruption to the day-to-day operations at the property in question.
-Usually boreholes are made in strategic locations which are about 4” in width.
+These are not highly intrusive actions; normally, there is minimal disruption to the day-to-day operations at the property in question.
+Boreholes are usually made in strategic locations and about 4” in width.
 See RSC if building.

 ESA phase 2